 One thing that really signifies fall to me is apples.
 Crisp apples, yellow and orange leaves, and the smell of wood-burning fires.
 These all remind me of fall.
-And, when it’s fall, I love making baked apple crisp.
+And when it’s fall, I love to make this baked apple crisp recipe.

 Did you know that over 100 varieties of apples are grown in the US?
 Yup, that’s what I found out.